International Project/Information Officer based in Madrid, Spain looking for new opportunities.

 From 2006 to 2011 I worked at the United Nations World Food Programme and the Food and Agriculture Organization of the United Nations on projects related to web usability, outreach and advocacy.

-My thesis covers the background to eAccessibility business case including the status and purchasing power of people with disabilities in an LDC/MDC context and the possible pitfalls for technology and people with disabilities.
+My thesis covers the background to eAccessibility business case including the status and purchasing power of people with disabilities in low and middle income countries and the possible pitfalls for technology and people with disabilities.
 It also discusses the moral and economic imperatives for change via the UNCRPD and the implications of EU ratification, including examining the business and regulatory domains.
 My thesis mostly discusses the business case of eAccessibility around the world and in the EU, and then closes with lessons for EU implication.

 PhD Disability Law, National University of Ireland, Galway (±2015)